mwangi-george/HR-Data-Analytics-Project/HR-Data-Analytics-Project.md

 ## Exploratory data analysis

 In this section, the objective is to find out which variables have a direct and clear impact on employee retention.
-TO accomplish this, I will group the employees into two; those who left `yes` and those who stayed `no`.
+To accomplish this, I will group the employees into two; those who left `yes` and those who stayed `no`.
 For the numeric variables, I will calculate the mean for each of the groups.
 These means are useful can be useful metrics to